whyooooo/Interactive-Lab-Hub/Lab 5/README.md

 ### Part C
 ### Test the interaction prototype

-Now flight test your interactive prototype and **note down your observations**:
-For example:
 1. When does it what it is supposed to do?

+    It works quite well when the lighting is normal and the camera can clearly see my full upper body.
+In those times, it correctly shows “person sitting” or “person standing,” and after 30 minutes of sitting it gives the alert message just like planned.

-1. When does it fail?
+2. When does it fail?

+    It fails sometimes when the light is too dim or when I move too fast.
+It also gets confused if someone walks behind me, because it still detects a person and doesn’t count me as away.
+Also, when someone is sitting behind me, and I am out of the range of the camera, it will detect people sitting as well.

-1. When it fails, why does it fail?
+3. When it fails, why does it fail?

+    Mostly because the image model doesn’t have enough data for low-light or side-angle postures.
+Also the background detection is very simple—it just looks for any human shape, so extra movement or other people cause wrong classification.

-1. Based on the behavior you have seen, what other scenarios could cause problems?
+4. Based on the behavior you have seen, what other scenarios could cause problems?

+    When the camera angle is wrong, the camera can't see the chair behind, when I wear dark clothes on a dark background.

-**\*\*\*Think about someone using the system.
-Describe how you think this will work.\*\*\***
+**Think about someone using the system.
+Describe how you think this will work.**

 1. Are they aware of the uncertainties in the system?

+    Not really, because the system doesn’t show confidence or warnings.

-1. How bad would they be impacted by a miss classification?
+2. How bad would they be impacted by a miss classification?

+    Not serious, but they might get wrong alerts or miss the reminder to stand up.

-1. How could change your interactive system to address this?
+3. How could change your interactive system to address this?

+    Add a confidence display or a short message explaining the reason of detection.
+Also change direction or add more directions.
+If one of them shows that the person is not sitting, then it get the result the person is not sitting.

-1. Are there optimizations you can try to do on your sense-making algorithm.
+4. Are there optimizations you can try to do on your sense-making algorithm.

+    Add asynchronous Ollama API call, better light correction, add more directions and camera numbers.

 ### Part D
 ### Characterize your own Observant system